BiocPy/cellarr/README.md

 - `sample_metadata`: A TileDB file containing sample metadata.
 - `cell_metadata`: A TileDB file containing cell metadata including mapping to the samples they are tagged with in ``sample_metadata``.
-- A matrix TileDB file named by the `layer_matrix_name` parameter.
-This allows the package to store multiple different matrices, e.g. 'counts', 'normalized', 'scaled' for the same cell, gene, sample metadata attributes.
+- An `assay` TileDB group containing various matrices.
+This allows the package to store multiple different matrices, e.g. 'counts', 'normalized', 'scaled' for the same sample/cell and gene attributes.

-The organization is inspired by the [MultiAssayExperiment](https://bioconductor.org/packages/release/bioc/html/MultiAssayExperiment.html) data structure.
+The organization is inspired by Bioconductor's `SummarizedExperiment` data structure.

 The TileDB matrix file is stored in a **cell X gene** orientation.
 This orientation is chosen because the fastest-changing dimension as new files are added to the